Want to buy a home sewing machine?

 - Lockstitch: Just uses the single needle lockstitch, good for fashion designers, tailors and quilters

 - Heavy Duty: A sturdy machine designed for heavy materials and lots of layers

 Sewing Machine Features

-When it comes down to choosing a sewing machine to buy, your first port of call should be our guide to the best sewing machines of 2017.
+When it comes down to choosing a sewing machine to buy, your first port of call should be our guide to the best sewing machines.

 But there are a few things you should consider first before you take the plunge and make a purchase.

 Beginners, you should pay particular attention to questions 4, 5, 6, 7, 8, 9, 11, 15 and 18.